Skip to main content

 Another piece of advice she has is to never be too shy to ask a question.
 “A thoughtful and well-framed question will reflect well on the questioner and help to build their professional profile and reputation,” adds Vaillancourt.
 Take it from her, she’s been in the business for over 30 years and she still asks a lot of questions.

-For more information about Dr. Lisa Vaillancourt's research, visit his faculty webpage.
+For more information about Dr. Lisa Vaillancourt's research, visit her faculty webpage.

 To learn more about others in the FHB community, check out all the previous USWBSI Featured Researchers/Advocates.